Hans-Arnold Stahlschmidt: North Africa

 They were initially based at Ain-el-Gazala, just west of Tobruk.
 Stahlschmidt sank two small ships.
 In one attack on a 200-ton sailing ship his cannon fire struck the Galley, hitting the petrol-powered cooker, causing a large fire.
 Eight English and six Greek sailors abandoned the ship before it sank.
 Another was sunk leading to the capture of 32 men.
 Stahlschmidt achieved his first victory during the Siege of Tobruk on 15 June 1941.
 The British Eighth Army began Operation Battleaxe that morning and 2./JG 27 was engaged in operations throughout the day.
 Stahlschmidt claimed a Hawker Hurricane, probably of No. 73 Squadron RAF.
 Stahlschmidt did not file another claim until 20 November 1941.
 The British Army initiated Operation Crusader to relieve Tobruk.
 Stahlschmidt claimed a trio of South African Air Force (SAAF) Martin Maryland bombers, west of Tobruk.
 The 21 Squadron SAAF reported the loss of four from a formation of nine and claimed one Bf 109 shot down in exchange during a mission to bomb positions at Al Edem.
 A week later, on 27 November, he claimed another Hurricane south of El Adem for his fifth victory which qualified him as a flying ace.

-On 6 December he was appointed Gruppen Adjutant of I./JG 27, a position he held briefly until his return to 2./JG 27 in February 1942.
+On 6 December he was appointed Gruppen-Adjutant of I./JG 27, succeeding Oberleutnant Ludwig Franzisket, a position he held briefly until his return to 2./JG 27 in February 1942.
 On 14 December 1941 Stahlschmidt claimed his sixth victory in another day of heavy air fighting.
 South of Trimi he claimed a Curtiss P-40 Warhawk.
 Stahlschmidt's first victory of 1942 was claimed on 11 January south of Agedabia.
 P-40s from No. 3 Squadron RAAF (Royal Australian Air Force) were bounced by Stahlschmidt's staffel and he shot down Sergeant Cameron.
 On 22 January 1942 3 Squadron were again bounced by Stahlschmidt and his wingman.
 Stahlschmidt shot down Flying Officer James McIntosh, who was killed.
 On 21 February 1942, Stahlschmidt was shot down in his Bf 109 F-4 trop (Werknummer—factory number 8528).
 On this mission he was a part of a formation led by his Staffelkapitän (Squadron leader), Oberleutnant Gerhard Homuth.
 They observed 11 P-40s near Acroma.
 In a letter to his mother he described the subsequent events: